Yuchen10101/website/src/pages/projects/project3.md

 **Reduction Ratio**:

-The motor's rated speed is typically 3000 RPM, while the robot arm joint operates at 30 RPM.
+The motor's rated speed is typically 3000 RPM, while the robotic arm joint operates at 30 RPM.
 With a deceleration ratio (i) of at least 100, and considering the harmonic reducer's efficiency of 0.85, a reduction ratio of at least 117.65 is needed.
 Therefore, we round this ratio to 120 for practical application.

 ### 2.2 Selections
 According to the above parameters and through market research, we locked [Harmonic](https://www.harmonicinc.com/) CSG series harmonic reducer(Table 2.2.1), [Inovance](https://www.inovance.eu/home) MS1-R series servo motor(Table 2.2.1) and [Sunrise Instruments (SRI)](https://www.srisensor.com/) M221X series torque sensor(Table 2.2.3).
 The final parameter summary is shown in Table 2.2.4.